Rajpratik71/linux-manPages/iceauth.md

        extract

        Extract entries from the authority file in to a destination file.
-You must supply the path to the destination to this command as in the fol‐ lowing  format.
-Optional specifiers allow you to narrow which entries are extracted.
+You must supply the path to the destination to this command as in the following format.
+Optional specifiers allow you to nar‐ row which entries are extracted.

-       extract filename [ protocol_name ] [ protocol_data ] [ netid ] [ auth‐
+       extract filename [ protocol_name ] [ protocol_data ] [ netid ] [ authname ]
-       name ]

        merge

        Merge entries from other files in to the authority file selected by the program.
 You may supply any number of file paths to this command as follows:

        merge filename1 [ filename2 ] [ filename3 ] ...